indrekots/indrekots.github.io/_posts/articles/2017-12-17-using-environment-variables-with-spring-boot.md

 To get a more thorough overview of all the ways Spring Boot allows you to configure applications, you should definitely look at [the official docs](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html).
 You can find an example Sprint Boot application from [Github](https://github.com/indrekots/spring-boot-envvariables) that demonstrates the approaches covered in this post.

+{: .notice}
+📖 **Book Recommendation!** If you'd like to learn more about Spring Boot, check out [Learning Spring Boot 2.0](https://amzn.to/2HMNznJ "Learning Spring Boot 2.0 - Second Edition: Simplify the development of lightning fast applications based on microservices and reactive programming") by Greg L. Turnquist.